 The average customer acquisition cost (CAC) varies depending on the industry.
-But even a low $33 per customer, with the high end pushing well past $130 per customer acquired using ads.
+But even a low CAC will run over $33 per customer, with the high end pushing well past $130 per customer acquired using ads.

 And with CAC increasing rapidly across all industries, teams will need to focus more and more on retaining existing customers through nurture strategies.

 The best path to increased customer retention is with a strategic combination of email and SMS marketing.

 Why customer retention and not (just) acquisition?

 Don’t get me wrong, customer acquisition is a SUPER important part of any marketing strategy, but when you put all your eggs into one basket, things can get out of whack very quickly.

 What’s important is what you do after that person becomes a customer.
 The goal should be to turn them into happy, loyal, repeat customers.

 After all, return customers are 350% more profitable than new customers.

 So acquisition isn’t the end of things — it’s just the beginning and that’s where customer retention comes in to make your business sustainable.